On the irreducibility of locally analytic principal series representations: Distribution algebras and locally analytic representations

-(ii) Let $H_0 \sub H$ be an open subgroup as in (i) which we assume furthermore to be normal.
+(i) Let $H_0 \sub H$ be a normal open subgroup which is $L$-uniform (cf. Remark \ref{L_uniform}).
 Then, if we equip $R^L_\Qp H_0$ with its canonical valuation (\ref{canonical valuation}), $D_r(H_0,K)$ is a free, finitely generated module over the noetherian subalgebra $U_r(\frh,H_0)$.